Edmund-Prescott/pyspark-with-docker/README.md

 # Using PySpark with Docker!
-Setup a PySpark work environment with Docker (and Vs Code).
+Setup a PySpark work environment with Docker (and VS Code).

 ## Table of Contents
 1. [Introduction](#introduction)